 How to Cook Frozen Peas

+- The best way to cook frozen peas.
 I am definitely guilty of popping a bag of frozen peas in a saucepan of water and boiling them.
 Don’t do it!
 I promise you you’ll thank me forever.
 This method of how to cook peas has definitely upped my cool mom factor.
-I mean, we seriously should never ever be allowed to boil or steam peas.
+I mean, we seriously should never ever be allowed to boil or steam peas!

-- Salt, to taste — Don’t salt the peas until after they’ve been served on plates!
+- Salt: Don’t salt the peas until after they’ve been served on plates!
+If you salt them too soon, it will make the peas wrinkle.

-- In a large skillet over medium heat, add the frozen peas, butter, sugar, and garlic.
-Cook, stirring often, until the butter is melted and the peas are cooked, about 5-8 minutes.
+- Add everything to a large skillet and cook.
+Place a large skillet over medium heat and add 2 lbs frozen peas, 10 tablespoons of butter, 1 tablespoon sugar, and the minced garlic.
+Cook, stirring often, until the butter is all melted and the peas are cooked (about 5-8 minutes).

-- Portion into individual servings, and season with salt and pepper to taste.
+- Serve.
+Portion into individual servings, then season with salt and black pepper.
+Enjoy!

 Recipe Tips

-- I know the packaging on frozen peas says to boil them.
-But trust me, it’s not the best way to cook your peas.
-This is the right way!
+I know the packaging on frozen peas says to boil them.
+But trust me, it’s not the best cooking methods to cook your peas.
+Follow my steps for how to cook frozen peas!
+Boiling them will make mushy peas that lose that vibrant color.

 Usually frozen vegetables are blanched prior to being frozen.
 This means they are put in boiling water briefly and then into ice cold water.
 You could thaw them and eat them but they won’t be as soft as fully cooked peas.